artur-rios/common/docs/Entity.md

 ﻿# Entity

-A base class for other classes that represents a database entity.
+A base for other classes that represents a database entity.
 Contain an int id property.

 [Source code](../src/ArturRios.Common.Data/Entity.cs)